List of The Godfather characters: Apollonia Vitelli / Apollonia Corleone

 Apollonia Corleone (née Vitelli) is the first wife of Michael Corleone.
 She appears in Mario Puzo's novel The Godfather and in the film adaptation of the same name, where she is portrayed by Simonetta Stefanelli.
 She also appears in flashbacks in The Godfather Part III.

 Apollonia is a young Sicilian woman of Greek descent born in 1931 who meets Michael Corleone during his exile in Sicily.
 After seeing her for the first time, Michael and his bodyguards inquire about her to Signore Vitelli, a local tavern keeper, to try to find out who she is.
 After describing her in detail, Vitelli angrily says he does not know her and leaves.
 When Michael's bodyguards realize that the girl is Signore Vitelli's daughter, they both ask Michael to leave, but Michael, speaking through his bodyguard and interpreter Fabrizio, soon gains Signore Vitelli's respect by introducing himself and apologizing.
 Michael asks and receives Signore Vitelli's permission to court Apollonia under the chaperonage of her family.
 After a brief courtship, they are married.
+Stefanelli, who was 16 at the time of filming, revealed that when filming the wedding night scene in Sicily, her gown strap slipped revealing her breasts which Coppola insisted on keeping in the scene.